 I want to say I felt numb, but that’s not quite right.
-It was absolute venom in the way of bitter acid in mouth.
+It was absolute venom in the way of bitter acid in my mouth.
 It was absolute shattering in the way my heart broke.
 It was absolute ice in the way I sat frozen, staring at my screen as the Astros celebrated taking a 3-2 lead in the World Series over the Los Angeles Dodgers.
 But the angst wasn’t just about the Dodgers falling behind, it was that they fell behind to a team who chose to play Yuli Gurriel who, two days earlier, made racially insensitive gestures towards Dodgers pitcher, Yu Darvish - a pitcher from Japan.
 The gesture, stretching his eyes at the corner so as to slant them, is familiar to all Asian Americans.
 The gesture reminded me of my own experiences with racialized taunts as a Filipino immigrant to the US.
 The gesture reminded me that there is no corner in mainstream American culture where marginalized groups can expect to be free entirely of such offensive behavior.

 I’ve mentioned this often in my work, but I have a deep love for the City of Los Angeles.
 My family settled here in 1988, within the suburb of Hawthorne, and there’s very little about the City that I can complain about; this place and its people gave me love, and I can only love it back.
 My father was a semi-pro boxer and basketball player, so athletics were a big part of my life.
 Being an ardent Angelino, my sporting loves were always the local boys.
 And while my first love was basketball (thanks to my Filipino heritage), my next longest love affair was baseball and the Dodgers.

 Memory is a funny thing in how it shifts, adjusts, and re-forms.
-Sometimes slippery, sometimes firm, memories are tricky.
+Sometimes slippery, sometimes firm.
 But with a father that was more likely to be absent than not due to working the graveyard shift for so much of my life, this one is seared into my brain by his mere presence.
 My earliest sports memory is my father and I staying up late to watch Kirk Gibson’s notorious limp-jog in the ’88 Series.
 Sitting on our lumpy, itchy couch, my father - trying to explain a foreign sport I did not understand - pointed to the Boys in Blue and said, “They’re the good guys.
 We want them to win.”
 And so the Dodgers were always The Good Guys.

 Now, moralizing sports heroes is problematic for myriad reasons.
 And as we age, we lose the naivety that Our Guys are always The Good Guys.
 In fact, sadly, we increasingly learn how Our Guys are not only Fallible Guys, but, all too often, The Bad Guys.
 The Dodgers, for example, have their own blight in history when you consider that the current idyllic location for Dodger Stadium was gained through the immoral devastation of a Mexican-American community in Chavez Ravine.
 As I’ve written before, sports, like life, is nuanced.
 But, as I’ve also noted previously, marginalized communities are often the only ones left wrestling with that complexity.